-The Court of Appeal agreed with Tracey Moloney.
+The Court of Appeal agreed with our solicitor.
 The rental property Mr C had purchased before their marriage should be excluded from the divorce settlement, and the appeal made sure it was.

 The Court of Appeal also requested that a Capital Gains Tax report be prepared and that Mr and Mrs C would share the Capital Gains Tax costs equally.

 At Co-op Legal Services, our Divorce Solicitors offer a fixed fee which is agreed with you upfront before any work starts.
 Once we have provided you with a written quote for the agreed work to be done, that price will not change.